 What we want to learn

-Despite increasing discussions in Canada and globally on sexual and reproductive health care, there is a surprisingly little evidence on use, barriers, and facilitators for equitable sexual health care in Canada from the perspective of youth, particularly youth with diverse identities and youth in smaller towns and rural communities.
-We know that youth experiences with sexual health care are all too often focused as “risk avoidance” (rather than sex positive) and hetero/cisnormative within white, colonial frameworks.
+Despite increasing investment in Canada on sexual and reproductive health care, there is a surprisingly little evidence on youth’s experiences with different models of sexual healthcare; or access and availability of sexual health care services within communities in Canada from the perspective of youth, particularly youth with diverse identities (e.g. 2S/LGBTQIA+, Indigenous and racialized youth, newcomer youth) and youth in smaller towns and rural communities.

-The team wants to learn with, by, and for youth on whether sexual health services are accessible (e.g., distance, transportation, locations in communities), available (e.g., waiting times, drop-in, virtual), and acceptable (e.g., language and culturally affirming; 2S/ LGBTQIA+ inclusive; sex positive) and how/ whether systems-level (e.g. policies) and socio-structural factors (e.g. intersecting experiences of stigma, racism, gender inequities, homophobia, transphobia, xenophobia) shape youth access and use of services.
+In partnership with Action Canada for Sexual Health & Rights and 16 youth co-researchers, our phase I digital mapping project aims to co-create digital maps with youth to learn with, by, and for youth on whether sexual health services are accessible (e.g., distance, transportation, locations in communities), available (e.g., waiting times, drop-in, virtual), and acceptable (e.g., language and culturally affirming; 2S/ LGBTQIA+ inclusive; sex positive) within their communities; and how youth are experiencing different sexual health service models (e.g. within schools, primary care clinics, hospitals, or youth-only drop-in spaces).